andraugust/andraugust.github.io/quantum-3.md

 In this state, if Alice measures $$1$$ she immediately knows Bob's state is $$0$$, and vice-versa.
 This is called _entanglement_, and it resembles the following classical scenario: Charlie has two cards, one marked $$0$$ and the other marked $$1$$.
 He shuffles the cards, gives one to Alice and the other to Bob.
 When Alice or Bob look at their card they immediately know what the other person has.

-Although this scenario seems the same as the quantum scenario, it's not.
-The reason is that in quantum mechanics states aren't determined until they're measured, while in classical mechanics they are.
-For example, in classical mechanics it makes sense to say "Alice's card was $$0$$ before she looked at it", while in quantum mechanics this statement makes no sense—her card (or spin, or whatever) only acquires its value when she measures it.
-Furthermore, because the spins are entangled, Alice's measurement _determines_ Bob's, just as if Bob had measured his himself.
+Although this "classical entanglement" scenario seems the same as its quantum analog, it really isn't.
+The reason is because in quantum mechanics measurements influence states, while in classical mechanics they don't.
+If Charlie measures the entangled quantum system before giving it to Alice and Bob, he inherently changes the outcome by collapsing the state, something that doesn't happen in classical mechanics.
+Furthermore, because the spins are entangled, Alice's measurement effectively _determines_ Bob's, just as if Bob had measured his himself, so Alice gets two bits for the price of one.

-Here are the other three possible entangled states for a two-spin system, they're called the _triplet states_
+Here are the other possible entangled states for a two-spin system, they're called the _triplet states_

 $$